Savannah Kittens Coming Home:

 - When bringing home your new Savannah kitten, please remember they have just been removed from every thing and everyone they have ever known.
 The sounds are different, the smell is different and certainly the people are different.

-- We suggest the kitten go into quarantine until after their vet check and AFTER they get to know you.
+- We suggest the kitten go into quarantine until after their vet check and after they get to know you.
 A bathroom works nicely.
 DO NOT drop the kitten into a large area.
-They are frightened and large areas can make it worse especially with the high generations.
+They will be frightened and large areas can make it worse, especially with the higher generations.

 - Kittens will be so excited they will forget to eat and drink if they aren’t kept in with their food, water and litter box which is another reason for keeping them in a small room.

 - Many higher generations do not like to be picked up and held tightly.
 So when doing this make sure your close enough to the ground if the kitten jumps from your arms they won’t get hurt.